Are you a fashion,

 Feed managers also allow you to significantly enrich your product feeds on a regular basis.
 Your feed integrator should enable you to enrich your catalogue with features such as automatic rules, allowing you to perform a number of actions, such as enriching your product sheets, adjusting your stock, adapting your feed to the specificities of certain channels etc. For example, you should be able to exclude products that have a high return rate on a specific marketplace or to set up retargeting campaigns on specific items that are cheaper than your competitors.
 Even increasing your CPCs on products that generate a high margin should be a possibility.

 It is essential to make all your different tools (mailing, customer reviews, price monitoring, Web-To-Store, product recommendations etc.) interact together to maximise their potential and standardise the strategy you have adopted for your business.
 This is where a good feed manager will make a difference.
 Product and order information must be shared between systems and tools.
 Lengow, for example, makes it easy to automate e-commerce tasks across the tools you use daily.
-Our automations build bridges between business tools that are not always connected, helping you to save time.
+Their automations build bridges between business tools that are not always connected, helping you to save time.

 With the multiplication of marketing channels in the e-commerce market, feed managers must have the structural capacity and sufficient technical load to be able to index hundreds of billions of products each year.
 If you have a product catalogue with thousands or even millions of products, make sure that the feed manager is able to process your product data streams to quickly distribute them to the channels of your choice.